HP319193/prisme.ai/docs/docs/en/hosting/installation/local/index.md

 * **EMAIL_VALIDATION_ENABLED** : defaults to 'true', set it to 'false' if you don't have any mailgun api key available (api-gateway)
 * **UPLOADS_MAX_SIZE** : defaults to '10mb', can be set to '100mb' or bigger to allow processing bigger files (api-gateway, workspaces, runtime)

-See full description of available environements variable [here](https://docs.eda.prisme.ai/en/getstarted/configuration/).
+See full description of available environments variable [here](../../configuration/environment-variables.md).

 ### Start